Adwai-T/Notes/SpringBootQuizProjectNotes.md

 As you know, a class can have attributes that represent a list of other objects.
 For example, a city may have a lot of streets.
 It contradicts attribute-to-column mapping, but the ORM provides instruments for these cases too.
 In terms of relational databases, the link between one object and several others is called *one-to-many relation*.
 It's quite similar to a list attribute of an object.

-   `One to Many Replations : ` : Taking above example a city might have many streets.
+   `One to Many Replations` : Taking above example a city might have many streets.
 This relation between city and street is called as One to many relation.

 2. Relations :

 The relation is a link that connects a value from one table to the row in another.
 The database can store such links as keys.
 You can think about it as an object containing another object as an attribute.